1963: “You Don’t Own Me” by Lesley Gore entered the Billboard Hot 100, where it became her fourth and final top 5 hit on the chart.

 1974: Stevie Wonder hit the top of Billboard’s R&B chart with “Boogie on Reggae Woman.”

-Roebuck “Pops” Staples, songwriter, guitarist, and singer with the Staples Singers, was born in Winona, MS in 1914.
+Roebuck “Pops” Staples, songwriter, guitarist, and singer with the Staple Singers, was born in Winona, MS in 1914.

 Johnny Otis, singer, musician, composer, arranger, bandleader, talent scout, disc jockey, record producer, TV host, author, and seminal influence on American R&B and rock and roll who discovered numerous artists early in their careers that went on to become highly successful in their own right, was born Ioannis Alexandres Veliotes in Vallejo, CA in 1921.